 In case you didn’t get the memo, painting your walls isn’t the only way to make a statement.
 Interior designer Sandra Weingort took the versatile shade to new heights (literally) by adding a coat of gray paint onto her ceiling.
 With blue furniture and a blush artwork, this room looks good from all angles.
 After all, the only way to go is up.

-Gray can look great with any interior designer style—like this rustic living room from Isabella Ladd.
+Gray can look great with any interior designer style—like this rustic living room from Isabel Ladd.
 “Gray is a perfect foundation and foil for any aesthetic as it is incredibly adaptable,” she says “Combined with the tactility of various textures, patterned throw pillows, and fabrics, this room is anything but boring!”
 To create a warm, welcoming environment, Ladd paired the leather sofas and wooden barn door with Sherwin Williams’ Dorian Gray and printed armchairs.

 Shades of Gray